What Is Data Wrangling and Why Does It Matter?

 Proficiency in data science programming languages, including Julia, SQL, Python, and R.

-Sharp critical thinking skills and the ability to make logical judgements aligned with business objectives.
+Sharp critical thinking skills and the ability to make logical judgments aligned to business objectives.

 You have educational options if you’re considering a career that includes data wrangling.
 You could pursue a traditional degree or an online curriculum.
-Data bootcamps can also help you develop the skills to work with data.
-Additionally, you might consider taking online courses to get your feet wet in specific subjects to see if they match your needs.
+Data bootcamps can also help you develop the skills you might need to work with data.
+Additionally, you might consider taking online courses to get your feet wet in specific subjects to see if this is a good match for you.

-On Coursera, you'll find Professional Certificates like Google Data Analytics offered by Google.
-This expert-led curriculum is ready to help you launch your career in data science.
-The courses included in this certificate are 100 per cent online and available to beginners who have yet to gain prior experience.
+On Coursera, you'll find courses like Introduction to Data Analytics from IBM and Professional Certificates like Google Data Analytics from Google.
+These expert-led curriculums are ready to help you launch your career in data science.

 Editorial Team